We’ve teamed up with four experienced science technicians to help answer your questions about setting up your GCSE and A-level practical activities.

 Contact your adviser

-There is one technician adviser for each of the three sciences.
-You can email them directly with your questions.
-They all still work as full-time technicians, but will do their best to respond to emails as soon as they can.
+You can email our advisers directly with your questions.
+They will do their best to respond to emails as soon as they can.

 I started working in laboratories many years ago – assisting at the local vets, part-time work at the university – before graduating in microbiology and moving into food and agricultural research at Rothamsted research station.
 Several publications, a PhD and postdoctoral work later, I left academia and returned to laboratory work.